abhishekmayya/Credit-Card-default-prediction/README.md

 The predictive model developed in this project can assist in identifying customers who are at a higher risk of defaulting on their credit card payments.
 This information can be crucial for financial institutions to proactively manage and mitigate potential financial risks.

+You can find the streamlit app that predicts the default on next month here https://defaultprediction.streamlit.app/

 ## Project Contents

 1. **Dataset:** The project utilizes a dataset containing historical information about customers, including their credit card usage, payment history, and other relevant features.